RaspberryPicardBox/Twitch-LLM/README.md

 ## Stopping the Bot

 Press Ctrl+C in the terminal to gracefully shut down the bot.
+If chat history is enabled, it will be saved before exit.

 ## Troubleshooting